Location Phoenix, AZ

 Project Value $6.9 billion

 Hill is providing program management and construction management services to support Valley Metro’s expansion program.
-The program will deliver an additional 40 miles of high capacity/light rail corridors and a streetcar project in Tempe.
+The program will deliver an additional 40 miles of high capacity/light rail corridors and a new streetcar in Tempe.
 In total, Valley Metro is responsible for delivering more than $6.9 billion in regional transit improvements through 2034.

-Specific projects the Hill team supports include:
+Specific projects the Hill team has supported include:

 Tempe Streetcar Projects: The Tempe Streetcar project provides a commuting solution for the City of Tempe by connecting a residential area at Apache Boulevard, across from the Arizona State University campus in Downtown Tempe, with Rio Salado Parkway at a busy commercial/business center terminus.
 The Streetcar also enables intermodal connection with Valley Metro’s light rail system at Mill Avenue and Apache Boulevard.

-This CM-at-Risk project installed a total of 6.3 miles of rail, with 3.8 miles of single and double track segments, 7 single turnouts, and 2 crossovers.
+This construction manager-at-risk (CMAR) project installed a total of 6.3 miles of rail, with 3.8 miles of single and double track segments, 7 single turnouts, and 2 crossovers.
 As streetcar track is shared with local traffic, the project also necessitated 19 grade crossings in downtown Tempe.
-In addition, the streetcar stops at 14 new stations, each featuring installation artwork from local artists.
+In addition, the streetcar stops at 14 new stations, each featuring artwork installations by local artists.
 An overhead catenary system (OCS) provides power for the streetcar, delivered by three traction power substations.
 These substations are adorned with high-finish architectural wall panels to complement the local urban streetscape.
-In addition, for a length of track running from Mill Avenue to Tempe Beach Park, the streetcar runs on battery power, eliminating the OCS and preserving Downtown Tempe’s uncluttered character.

 To help realize the project as planned, the Hill team worked in close collaboration with the City of Tempe government and the contractor to solve problems in the field, keep the project on budget, and meet schedule requirements.
-A highlight of the team’s work was change management support, as $14 million in contract change orders were made over the three-year construction phase of the project.
+A highlight of the team’s work was change management support, as $14 million in contract change orders were made over the 3 year construction phase of the project.
 These modifications included Issued for Bid-to-Issue for Construction adjustments, roundabout construction, and the Dorsey power switches—which were designed during construction to upgrade Valley Metro’s light rail system.

 Another key area where Hill directly contributed to project success was through design evaluation support.
 Reviewing designs during construction, we identified modifications such as simplified traffic signals and streetlight connections, unnecessary catch basins, duct bank changes, and even contract allowance adjustments.
 Our work resulted in a $4 million credit to the project.
 The team also contributed to Integration Test Coordination for the project, as well as Safety & Security Certification.

-The project included adding 35,500 SF of Maintenance and Operations (MOE) space and 25,000 SF of working area to the Maintenance of Way (MOW) buildings.
-The yard itself was raised using a mechanically stabilized earth (MSE) wall and engineered fill to add 3 new, 1,500 LF storage tracks, and 5 new service bays were added in the MOE.
-In addition, work in the yard included 6,600 LF of new trackwork, and greater flexibility and movement was delivered by adding 16 new turnouts and adjusting 3 switches to maximize geometry in the yard.
-Construction of these elements was achieved in an active yard, without disrupting mainline revenue service.
+The project added 35,500 SF of Maintenance and Operations (MOE) space and 25,000 SF of working area to the Maintenance of Way (MOW) buildings.
+Using a mechanically stabilized earth (MSE) wall and engineered fill, the project team also raised the yard to add 3 new 1,500 LF storage tracks.
+The facility also features 5 additional service bays in the MOE, 18,000 feet of new trackwork, and 16 new turnouts and 3 adjusted switches to maximize geometry in the yard.

-Upgrade and repair elements of the project included correcting the tension of the OCS in the yard, replacing failing components, and bringing the overall facility to a state of good repair, all while maintaining operations for vehicles and staff.
+The project’s upgrade and repair elements included correcting the tension of the overhead catenary system (OCS) in the yard, replacing failing components, and bringing the overall facility to a state of good repair.
+Notably, Valley Metro delivered the project while maintaining operations and without disrupting mainline revenue service.